 Bootcamp payment programs

-The bootcamps themselves have also introduced new options to help students with cost.
-Some programs, like App Academy, do not require tuition upfront: instead, students pay back a percentage of their salary after they land a job.
-The way it works is App Academy has a deferred payment plan where you put down a $5,000 refundable deposit, and you don’t pay the remaining $23,000 until you get hired and earn over $50,000 per year.
-Another hybrid option enables you to pay $9,000 upfront and the remaining $14,000 after you land a job.
+Bootcamps themselves have introduced new options to help students with cost.
+Some programs, like App Academy, do not require tuition upfront.
+Instead, students pay back a percentage of their salary after they land a job.
+Here’s how this “deferred tuition” plan works.
+You put down a $5,000 refundable deposit, then you don’t pay the remaining $23,000 until you get hired and earn over $50,000 per year.
+Another hybrid option enables you to pay a portion upfront and the remaining $14,000 after you land a job.

-Income Share Agreements’ have also become more popular.
-This is where students pay a percentage of their salary after they land a job if their salary is above a certain threshold.
-In this approach, both the school and the student share the risk.
-Align is a good of example of a lender with an income share agreement model.
+Income share agreements are another alternative financing option that is becoming increasingly popular.
+This is where students pay a percentage of their salary after they land a job if their salary exceeds a certain threshold.
+With an Income Share Agreement, both the school and the student share the risk.
+Align is a good example of a lender with an Income Share Agreement model.

-For example, some lenders offer deferred payment plans, in which students pay interest only while they are in the program and for a short period after.
-This allows students to stave off any serious costs until they land a job.
+For example, some lenders offer deferred payment plans that allow students to pay interest only while they are in the program and for a short period thereafter.
+This allows students to delay serious costs until they land a job.

-The lenders will each have their own underwriting guidelines which the bootcamp has no control over, so you must qualify to get the funding.
+The lenders will each have their own underwriting guidelines (over which bootcamps have no control), so you must qualify to get the funding.
 If you can get approved, it’s a great route to take.

-Typically, the loans come with repayment periods ranging from one to five years and an annual percentage rate based on your creditworthiness.
+Typically, the loans come with repayment periods ranging from one to five years and an APR based on your creditworthiness.

 It’s a good idea to shop around and compare the total costs with each lender so you can pick the best one.

-You can also apply for a personal loan from a private lender and use it for whatever purpose you want, including a bootcamp.
-Similar to the loans from lenders that partner with bootcamps, you will have to apply and get approved.
+You can also apply for a personal loan from a private lender and use it for whatever purpose you want, including to pay for a coding bootcamp.
+As with loans from lenders that partner with bootcamps, you will have to apply and get approved.

 Again, be sure to compare various lenders and their offerings to ensure you meet the eligibility requirements and get a good deal.
 Take note of each lender’s loan amount limits, repayment periods, interest rates, fees, and flexible payment options.

 Good old credit cards may be able to cover the bill, as well.
-If you have a fair amount of credit established, you will likely be able to get a credit card limit high enough to cover the costs.
+If you have a fair amount of credit established, you will likely get a credit card limit high enough to cover the costs.

 The problem is, credit cards often have higher interest rates than installment loans.
 That could end up costing you if you carry a large balance for too long.

-However, one solution that can help is getting a credit card with a 0% interest introductory period.
-The no-interest period typically ranges from six months up to 21 (with the Citi Simplicity card).
-That may give you enough time to complete the 14-week course, get a job, and pay it back with absolutely no interest.
+However, you can get interest-free financing if you qualify for a 0% interest introductory period.
+The no-interest period typically lasts six months or more (as many as 21 months with the Citi Simplicity card).
+A sufficiently long 0% APR period may give you enough time to complete your 14-week course, get a job, and pay the card off with absolutely no interest.